Therapists-in-Training

 Post Graduate Student Therapist

-CiiAT Art Psychotherapy Diploma Student, Master of Arts Degree in Clinical Psychology
+CiiAT Art Psychotherapy Diploma Student, CERT Holistic Chef, Master of Arts in Creative Media, Bachelor of Arts in Art History and Anthropology

 Sessions in English